10-3-pursuit/snapshots-of-our-journey-solo-intros/readme.md

 - Discuss and decide on the order of presentations.
 - Do a practice run based on this order. (each fellow should know who precedes them and be ready to start when that fellow finishes)
+- Run a timer to make sure each fellow stays within 30 seconds.
 - Consider changing the order based on similarity in story. (your choice whether to put similarities together or split apart.
 Both can be impactful)

 #### Finale